 Molokini Crater, off the coast of Maui, is a favorite snorkeling spot with coral reefs and sea life all around.
 Monk seals are not regulars here, but lucky guests may see one.
 Our morning Molokini Crater Snorkeling Tours run daily from 7 AM – 12 PM.
 Book your tour now for a chance to witness these gentle giants.

 While snorkeling in Maui, you may see a monk seal resting on coral or swimming as it looks for fish, octopus, or crabs.
 Their streamlined bodies make them excellent swimmers.
-They can hold their breath for up to 20 minutes and dive up to 1,500 feet.
+They can hold their breath for up to 20 minutes and dive to depths of more than 1,800 feet.

 NOAA Viewing Guidelines: Stay 50-150 ft from Monk Seals